emqx/cloud-docs/en_US/data_integration/redis_upstash.md

-# Ingest MQTT Data into Redis
+# Ingest MQTT Data into Upstash for Redis

-[Redis](https://redis.io/) is an open-source, in-memory data store used by millions of developers as a database, cache, streaming engine, and message broker.
-EMQX supports integration with Redis so you can save MQTT messages and client events to Redis.
-With Redis data integration, you can use Redis for message caching and statistics of client events.
+Upstash is a cloud-based, serverless data platform that empowers developers to seamlessly integrate Redis databases and Kafka into their applications without the hassle of managing infrastructure.
+Offering a serverless architecture, Upstash allows users to enjoy the benefits of Redis, a high-performance, in-memory data store, and Kafka, without dealing with the complexities of deployment, scaling, or maintenance.

-This page provides a detailed overview of the data integration between EMQX Platform and Redis with practical instructions on creating and validating the data integration.
+This page provides an in-depth overview of the functional features of Upstash Data Integration, along with practical guidance for its implementation.
+It covers essential tasks such as creating Kafka connectors, defining rules, and testing their effectiveness.
+Additionally, it demonstrates the process of reporting simulated temperature and humidity data to EMQX Platform using the MQTT protocol and storing this data in Upstash through the configured data integration.

 ## How It Works

-Redis data integration is an out-of-the-box feature in EMQX Platform that combines the real-time data capturing and transmission capabilities of EMQX Platform with Redis's rich data structures and powerful Key-Value read and write performance capabilities.
-With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX Platform to Redis for data caching and operations., eliminating the need for complex coding.
+Upstash Redis Data Integration is an out-of-the-box feature in EMQX Platform, bridging MQTT-based IoT data and Kafka's powerful data processing capabilities.
+Through its built-in rule engine component, the integration simplifies the data flow and processing between the two platforms without complex coding.

 The diagram below illustrates a typical architecture of data integration between EMQX Platform and Redis:

 ![EMQX Cloud Integration Redis](./_assets/data_integration_redis.png)

-Ingesting MQTT data into Redis works as follows:
+Ingesting MQTT data into Upstash Redis works as follows:

 1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX Platform deployment through the MQTT protocol and publish real-time MQTT data from machines, sensors, and product lines based on their operational states, readings, or triggered events to EMQX Platform.
 When EMQX Platform receives these messages, it initiates the matching process within its rules engine.
 2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX Platform.
 The rules, based on predefined criteria, determine which messages need to be routed to Redis.
 If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.